Mary Robinette Kowal

-Kowal has been active in the SF&F community, acting as secretary, vice president (2010), and later president (2019-2021) of the Science Fiction and Fantasy Writers of America.
-In response to frustration from the fanbase over panel selection, and perceived misallocation of resources in advance of the 2018 WorldCon, the board named her chair of programming.
-She has since returned as a chair at the 2021 WorldCon, which was delayed to mid-December 2021 on account of COVID-19.

-Professional magazines such as Asimov's and Uncanny have published her stories across the years, since "Portrait of Ari" was picked up by Strange Horizons in 2006, which eventually resulted in an Astounding Award for Best New Writer.
-Tor Books has been the main avenue for her longer fiction.
-Both her novels and short fiction have received praise and accolades, including (though not limited to) four Hugo Awards and a single Nebula Award.
-The Calculating Stars, perhaps her most decorated and recognizable work, won both the Hugo Award for Best Novel and the Nebula Award for Best Novel.

-She continues to write and puppeteer, in addition to voicing audio books, and lives in Nashville with her husband.

-Life and career
+Mary Robinette Kowal (née Harrison; born February 8, 1969) is an American author, translator, art director, and puppeteer.
+As an author, she is a four-time Hugo Award winner, a Nebula Award and Locus Award winner, and served as the president of the Science Fiction and Fantasy Writers of America from 2019-2021.
+She has worked on puppetry for shows including Jim Henson Productions and the children's show LazyTown.

+Early life

-Mary Robinette Harrison was born in Raleigh, North Carolina, attended William G. Enloe High School, and studied at East Carolina University.
+Mary Robinette Harrison was born in Raleigh, North Carolina.
+She was named after both of her grandmothers, and describes her given name, "Mary Robinette," as a double first name.
+She attended William G. Enloe High School, and studied at East Carolina University.
 She graduated with a degree in Art Education with a minor in theater and began work as a professional puppeteer in 1989.

+Career

+Puppetry and art direction

-She has performed for the Center for Puppetry Arts; Jim Henson Productions; and her own production company, Other Hand Productions.
+Kowal has performed for the Center for Puppetry Arts, Jim Henson Productions; and her own production company, Other Hand Productions.
 She also worked in Iceland on the children's television show LazyTown for two seasons.
 She was accepted as a participant in a Sesame Puppetry Workshop.